xbeat/Machine-Learning/README.md

 Introduction to Feature Importance

 Feature importance is a crucial concept in machine learning that helps identify which features in a dataset have the most significant impact on the model's predictions.
 Understanding feature importance allows data scientists to focus on the most relevant variables, improve model performance, and gain insights into the underlying patterns in the data.

+## Transformer Encoder Processing Input Tokens

+Input Embeddings in Transformers

+The embedding layer transforms input tokens into dense vector representations of dimension d\_model (typically 512).
+This crucial first step maps discrete tokens into a continuous vector space where semantic relationships can be captured effectively.

 ## API Architecture Styles Overview